Crumb by David Fletcher for October 01, 2016

 3. Missing large

-Claire Jordan over 7 years ago
+Claire Jordan about 8 years ago

 It wasn’t rats who carried plague but their fleas – the rats died of the plague too.
 Also, some epidemiologists thing that the bubonic plague in the Middle Ages saved the world from a much worse (because it would have a much larger population to play with) epidemic now.
 Although they are totally different organisms, AIDS and bubonic plague attack the immune system in the same way.
 Human populations which have suffered bubonic plague epidemics in the past – which is most places outside Africa – have a degree of resistance to plague which also confers some resistance to AIDS, enough to slow its spread a bit.
 If not for the little ratties and their fleas, AIDS would have ripped through the rest of the world the way it has in southern Africa.